 The Church of Corpus Christi was involved in yet another symbolic compromise.
 As mentioned, according to the 1583 agreement, the Jews were to erect a wall adjacent to the Church of St. Lawrence.
-The Jews did indeed fence off their area, but it was the clergy of that same church who built a stone wall in 1627 and received payment from the community in the form of annual utilization fees.
+The Jews did indeed fence off their area, but it was the clergy of the Corpus Christi church who built a stone wall in 1627 and received payment from the community in the form of annual utilization fees.
 The wall bore a Latin inscription attesting to how “fences” of different kinds were perceived as a measure against interfaith riots and a means of maintaining the status quo for the benefit of both sides:

 In order to praise the almighty God with the utmost dignity and composure, within this Church devoted to St. Lawrence and especially on his celebration [the Day of St. Lawrence], and in order to eradicate the causes for the riots, which people of lesser intellect are wont to instigate at the sight of the Jews, posing a danger not only to Jews but to the Christians themselves […] [the clergy of Corpus Christi erected this wall and permitted the Jews to forever use the plot adjacent to it in exchange for an annual fee.